Munyat/deploying-applications-into-kubernetes-cluster/README.md

 ## Troubleshooting: Pod-to-Pod Networking Issues on AWS

-When building your own cluster from scratch, you may encounter pod‑to‑pod communication failures.
-The most common cause on AWS is the **lack of a self‑referencing security group rule**.
-Here is a condensed runbook from the previous project.

 ### Root Cause

 AWS security groups drop traffic between instances in the same group unless explicitly allowed.
-Without a self‑referencing rule, even if iptables and routes are correct, packets are dropped at the hypervisor level.
+Without a self-referencing rule, even if iptables and routes are correct, packets are dropped at the **hypervisor level** before reaching the instance.

 ### The Fix